Rose-gitungo/TypeScript-ing/README.md

-#﻿#`Working wth Typescript`
+Working wth Typescript

-#`HelloTypescript`
+`HelloTypescript Folder`
-- Folder is dealing with an introdution of typescript acc to www.typescript.net tutorial.
+- Folder is dealing with an introdution of typescript acc to https://www.typescripttutorial.net/ tutorial.
 - Is basically adding an element using typescript.
 - Connecting Typescript with javascript which then connects to the HTMl.
 - Typescript is compiled using `tsc filename.ts`